-The oral glucose tolerance test measures the body’s ability in glucose metabolism and clearing excess glucose in a bloodstream.
+The oral glucose tolerance test measures the body’s ability in glucose metabolism and clearing excess glucose in the bloodstream.

 Oral glucose tolerance test

-The oral glucose tolerance test (OGTT), can also be called as glucose tolerance test or sugar tolerance test.
+The oral glucose tolerance test (OGTT), can also be called a glucose tolerance test or a sugar tolerance test.
 It is used to measures the body’s ability in glucose metabolism and clearing excess glucose in the bloodstream.
-The test is useful in the diagnosis of diabetes, gestational diabetes and pre diabetes.
+The test is useful in the diagnosis of diabetes, gestational diabetes, and pre-diabetes.

 Importance of the OGTT

-OGTT is better able to diagnose high blood-glucose after a glucose challenge than the fasting blood-glucose test.
-Doctor may recommend OGTT, if he/she suspects diabetes in cases where patients fasting, blood-glucose level is normal, but have other symptoms of diabetes or overweight.
+OGTT is better able to diagnose high blood glucose after a glucose challenge than the fasting blood glucose test.
+The doctor may recommend OGTT if he/she suspects diabetes in cases where patients fasting blood glucose level is normal, but have diabetes symptoms or overweight.

 An OGTT is most commonly preferred to check for diabetes that happens during pregnancy (gestational diabetes).

-OGTT test needs at least 8 to 12 hours of fasting.
-In addition, another test after the patient drink a glucose-rich beverage, typically a drink containing 75 grams of carbohydrates (other different levels of glucose consumption are also possible, but the result may be analyzed accordingly).
+OGTT test consists of two blood tests; one after fasting (at least 8 to 12 hours) and another after food or drinking a glucose-rich beverage containing 75 grams of carbohydrates.
+Other different levels of glucose consumption are also possible, but the result may be analyzed accordingly.
 Blood will be drawn and tested after one hour and two hours after having a glucose beverage.

-Oral glucose tolerance means the body ability to tolerance against the consumption of a certain amount of glucose.
-That is how effective the body is in breaks down (metabolizes) blood glucose.
+Oral glucose tolerance means the body ability to tolerate the consumption of a certain amount of glucose.
+That is how capable the body is in breaks down (metabolizes) blood glucose.

-OGTT provides details about how quickly glucose is absorbed into the bloodstream for use by body cells as energy.
+OGTT provides details about how quickly glucose absorption into the bloodstream.
 The rate of glucose clearance depends on the amount of glucose consumed.
-After fasting, the normal blood-glucose rate is 60 to 100 mg/dl.
+After fasting, the reasonable blood-glucose range is 60 to 100 mg/dl.

-For 75 grams of glucose consumption; the normal, pre-diabetes, diabetes blood-glucose levels are as below.
+For 75 grams of glucose consumption; the healthy, prediabetes and diabetes blood-glucose levels are as below.